-- 1.The direct use of solar power while it is provided by the solar-panels.
+- 1. The direct use of solar power while it is provided by the solar-panels.
 Switchable plug-in sockets are used for power users like electric boiler, battery chargers, heaters or other appliances.
-The boiler socket can be hard wired or Remote Controlled with a small 433MHz transmitter. - 2.To switch a cooling fan "on" when the temperature of the inverter rises above a certain level. (to prevent the inverter from powering down)
+The boiler socket is hard wired.
+Others use Remote Controlled sockets for which a small 433MHz transmitter is used. - 2.To switch a cooling fan "on" when the temperature of the inverter rises above a certain level. (to prevent the inverter from powering down)